dwhitacre/trackmania-server/README.md

 ## Trackmania Server IaC

 IaC for setting up a Trackmania dedicated server with PyPlanet on Digital Ocean.
-This server will create the following infrastructure:
+Running the scripts in this repository will create the following infrastructure:
 - Ubuntu 20 w/ Docker droplet
   - Trackmania dedicated server
   - Pyplanet